elisabettadecao/elisabettadecao.github.io/research/index.md

 ## Selected work in progress
 * "Spare the Rod?
-Christian Missions and the Roots of Harsh Parenting" with Alberto Ciancio, Giulia La Mattina, and Luca Maria Pesando.
+Christian Missions and the Roots of Harsh Parenting" with Alberto Ciancio, Giulia La Mattina, and Luca Maria Pesando. [_Draft available soon_]

-* "High Temperature and Harsh Parenting" with Philipp Anthony Naß, and Filippo Pavanello
+* "High Temperature and Harsh Parenting" with Philipp Anthony Naß, and Filippo Pavanello. [_Draft available soon_]

-* "Tracing the Genetic Footprints of the UK National Health Service" with Nicolau Martin-Bassols, Pietro Biroli, Massimo Anelli, and Silvia Mendolia
+* "Tracing the Genetic Footprints of the UK National Health Service" with Nicolau Martin-Bassols, Pietro Biroli, Massimo Anelli, and Silvia Mendolia. [_Draft available soon_]

+* "The Interplay Between Genetic Endowment and Automation: Evaluating Worker Vulnerability to Employment Shocks from Robotics" with Massimo Anelli, Pietro Biroli, Silvia Mendolia, and Yannick Reichlin. [_Draft available soon_]

-* "Education and teenage births  in the UK: A research note on the role of genetic propensities" with Selin Köksal, Nicola Barban, and Marco Francesconi.
+* "Education and teenage births  in the UK: A research note on the role of genetic propensities" with Selin Köksal, Nicola Barban, and Marco Francesconi. [_Draft available soon_]

+* "The child disability penalty: A global, comparative approach" with Nicoletta Balbo, Francesco De Luca, and Giorgio Nocerino, and Silvia Palmiotto. [_Draft available soon_]

+* "Genetically Informed Estimation of Marginal Returns to Education" with Pietro Biroli, Tomeu Lopez-Nieto Veitch, and Rodrigo Pinto.  [_Analysis stage_]

-* "The intergenerational impact of gestational exposure to the National Health Service in the UK" with Genevieve Jeffrey and Alistair McGuire.
+* "The intergenerational impact of gestational exposure to the National Health Service in the UK" with Genevieve Jeffrey and Alistair McGuire. [_Analysis stage_]

-* "The impact of the family planning program on fertility and mortality" with Nicola Barban and Marco Francesconi.
+* "The impact of the Family Planning Association on fertility and mortality" with Nicola Barban and Marco Francesconi. [_Analysis stage_]

-* "The impact of direct and indirect exposure to child maltreatment and social care on educational and  labour market outcomes" with Dan Anderberg, Arnaud Chevalier, and Greta Morando
+* "The impact of direct and indirect exposure to child maltreatment and social care on educational and  labour market outcomes" with Dan Anderberg, Arnaud Chevalier, and Greta Morando. [_Analysis stage_]